-For questions regarding the CMI health insurance coverage outside of the United States while on official university business, contact Michele Cox, director of study abroad.
+For questions regarding the FrontierMEDEX health insurance coverage outside of the United States while on official university business, contact Michele Cox, director of study abroad.

 Insurance While Abroad

 The University of Richmond has auto coverage for its employees traveling on official business in the United States and Canada with federal insurance.
 When traveling on official university business outside of the United States and Canada, the University requires employees to purchase full local insurance coverage when renting a vehicle.
 Geico Overseas Insurance offers automobile insurance.
 For more information, call 1-800-248-4998.